MrOrnithorynque/Maze_Generator_and_Solver/README.md

 > ./generator lines cols perfect

 Lines and cols are your two numbers to create your maze (don't go more than 100 * 100, it's beginning to be kinda slow).
 And the perfect argument is optional.
-It's to create a perfect maze who has no loops and no clusters.
+It's to create a perfect maze which has no loops and no clusters.

 To execute solver :
 > ./solver filepath